How To Get To Hampstead Heath And The Pleasures It Affords

 Take a dip

-Highgate Ponds and Hampstead swimming ponds are the spots for wild, exhilarating outdoor dips.
-For a less wild, but still outdoor swim, head to the lido – a glorious swimming pool in the south east corner of the heath.
+Highgate Ponds (eight former reservoirs) and Hampstead swimming ponds are the spots for wild, exhilarating outdoor dips.
+For a less wild, but still outdoor swim, head to the Parliament Hill lido – a glorious swimming pool in the south east corner of the Heath.
 The bathing ponds have grown in popularity in recent years, attracting the brave and the (fool)hardy wanting the cold water swimming buzz.

 Take in the views

-The heath’s elevated position makes it a wonderful vantage point for panoramic views of London, and even down to Kent on clear days.
+The Heath’s elevated position makes it a wonderful vantage point for panoramic views of London, and even down to Kent on clear days.
 Parliament Hill is a lovely open air viewing platform from which to look down to the City, Westminster and beyond.
+But the Tumulus and the Pergola are also great spots with views.

 Enjoy the green space

-There’s a couple of exceptionally lovely spots on West Heath.
-Visit Hill Garden and pergola – a beautiful Georgian arbour and terrace – and stop to admire its beauty.
+There are some exceptionally lovely spots on West Heath.
+Visit The Hill Garden and Pergola – a beautiful Georgian arbour and terrace – and stop to admire its beauty.
 The nearby water garden is also worth a look.
+And as for the Sandy Heath, it may well be the most exotic, the most unusual, the most extraordinary stretch of countryside – stippled with all those pocket-sized ponds and huge old characterful trees that are like anchorites – in south east England.

 Stop for a drink